What is Ad Fraud and How Can You Protect Your Brand?

 How Does Ad Fraud Happen?

 Ad fraud occurs when digital bots, or automated software, view and click on ads, creating fake traffic that results in large sums of wasted advertising dollars.
 Originally targeting online display ads, IVT has now evolved to become more sophisticated with the ability to infect mobile devices and apps.
-And with video playing a huge part in the digital marketing ecosystem, video inventory ad fraud is averaging around 12.03% — 1.4x higher than other methods of digital advertising.
+And with video playing a huge part in the digital marketing ecosystem, video inventory ad fraud is averaging around 14.08%.

 3 Signs of Ad Fraud